Nevada Taxing Information

 Priority One: Stopping Aggressive Enforced Collections

 Failure to pay a tax on time may result in the filing of a lien by the Department of Revenue.
-Bearing the effect and priority of a court judgement, a lien serves as a public notice of debt, and enables enforced collection actions.
+Bearing the effect and priority of a court judgement, a lien serves as a public notice of a liability and enables enforced collection actions.

 Offer in Compromise